 Drowsy driving isn’t just about falling asleep at the wheel.

-According to the Centers for Disease Control and Prevention (CDC), drowsy driving is the “dangerous combination of driving and sleepiness or fatigue.”
-When drowsiness seeps into our consciousness, it can have the same effects that alcohol has on our brains.
+According to the Centers for Disease Control and Prevention (CDC), drowsy driving is the “dangerous combination of driving when sleepy.”
+When drowsiness seeps into your consciousness, it can have the same effects that alcohol has on your brain.
 Drowsiness can: